 1. Port Vale 2-1 Spurs, 1988

 It was a close call which game was the top of the pile but this one edges it for several reasons.
 Prior to the match, Vale’s would have been odd-on to lose a match that no-one would have felt they could have won.
-It was also the first time I had experienced the thrill of a giantkilling at Vale.
+It was also the first time I had personally experienced the thrill of a giantkilling at Vale Park.

 2. Port Vale 2-1 Everton, 1995

 The reason why this is second and not top in my list isn’t down to the performance.
-Arguably this game was the most complete performance under John Rudge, Vale completely outplayed the cup holders and thoroughly deserved victory.
+Arguably this game was the most complete performance under John Rudge, Port Vale completely outplayed the cup holders over two legs and thoroughly deserved their victory.

 However, it wasn’t as much of a shock as the Spurs game.
 Vale were higher-placed, had held Everton at home and were fast gaining a reputation as giantkillers.
 Having said all that, the wingplay of Steve Guppy and Jon McCarthy remains a joy to behold.